awslabs/containers-cost-allocation-dashboard/README.md

 From the list, choose the Athena database that was created by the Terraform template.<br />
 If you didn't change the Glue Database name in the Terraform template, then it'll be `kubecost_db` - please choose it.
-After choosing, wait for the dataset to be created, and then the additional output show be similar to the below:
+After choosing, wait for the dataset to be created, and then the additional output should be similar to the below:

     ? [athena-database] Select AWS Athena database to use: kubecost_db Dataset "kubecost" created